rebelsky/sams-assorted-musings-reflections/why-semisemesters-2020-07-xx.md

 there is a real human cost, as well as the cost to morale and mental wellness.

-I hate to say this publicly, but I think the switch to terms will come at a cost to the quality of learning.
-In part, that's because many courses, including Tutorial, will have less time in class and more time on independent work.
-(Maybe I shouldn't say this publicly.
-Maybe I should just ask.)
+I also wonder what the effect on student learning will be.
+Some students will likely thrive with the chance to focus.
+But others will trip and not have enough time to get back up.
+And, given the other issues faculty are facing, I'm not sure what the course design transition will be like; I know that my colleagues are all working hard to restructure courses for the transition, but designing for a new model is difficult.
+Designing for two new models is even harder.
+At least it looks like we'll be able to have as much time in class [we weren't going to in the original model].

 Then there's the administrative burden associated with the shift.
 I don't want to think about how much time the amazing staff of the Registrar's office have had to spend on this.
+I know that they expected to have to work during the four-day Independence Day weekend that was announced for capus.
 I don't want to think about how much time they will be spending re-entering all of the course information for both semesters.
 I don't want to think about how much reprogramming is going to be necessary to get Ellucian to appropriately show and credit terms.
 I wonder how much that reprogramming is going to cost the College.

 Etc. Etc.

+Did someone who doesn't have to deal with all the complexities make the 7.5-week decision?
+Almost certainly.
+Was it worth it?
+We shall see.

 ---